Paraguay cheese: Preparation

 For the curd, the full-fat milk is put inside a container, the rennet is added, then the mixture is stirred occasionally for about an hour.
 After that time, it is tested by dropping some of the liquid in the palm of the hand, if there are curds then the rennet is removed and the milk is left for a short while to finish the process.

 Finally, the cheese is formed by breaking the curd, after which it is left again to settle for another few hours so it loses some liquid called whey.
 After this, the curd is squeezed until all the liquid is gone.
 When the curd has no more whey, it is put in specially made frames with rectangular shape called cheese-dishes.
 The next day the “kesú Paraguay” is ready to be consumed.

 History

 The elaboration of the “kesú paraguai” started in the country states (dedicated to the agriculture and cattle) of Paraguay.

 According to some scholars of social history of Paraguay, all the Paraguayan popular gastronomy, which establishes itself as a small family industry after the Paraguayan War where Paraguay fought the Triple Alliance (Argentina, Brazil and Uruguay, between 1864 and 1870), is really abundant in caloric content, because of the situation that overcame to the country after the conflict.
 In the aftermath of the war, food was limited, groceries were hard to find.
 So Paraguayan cooking has a high protein content to make up for the scarcity of daily meals.

+Geological Features

+Paraguay Cheese comes from the Criollo cow, which produces milk high in fat.
+These cows graze in the eastern wetlands of Paraguay, and the plants there are very nutrient rich.